Patient record: what it contains and who can view it

 - the patient’s declarations and consents

-- doctors’ letters, i.e. communications with other medical practitioners
+- doctors’ letters, i.e. communications from other medical practitioners

 How is the patient record kept?

-Doctors can either keep the patient records in paper form, for example on index cards, or electronically.
-Any changes or additions to the patient record made retrospectively must be annotated with the date of the change.
+Doctors can keep patient records in hard copy (on index cards) or electronic format.
+Any subsequent modifications or additions to the record must be clearly indicated.
 The original content must also remain visible.
 If the patient record is electronic, the doctor must use tamper-proof software.

-What is the role of the patient record when there have been treatment errors?
+What is the role of the patient record in the event of medical malpractice?